m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 This was a purely mechanical port - nothing "hard" about it - but it was more tedious than I was expecting.
 Mainly I put this down to the original Java code being very non-scala-idiomatic; it's full of arrays, if/else, and increment/decrement operations.
 In Scala it would be more natural to write immutable code, and use polymorphism for branches rather than conditionals; this would have removed the need to have separate implicit `LoopStep` instances as the cases could be moved into the polymorphic types.

 It's clear that Scala is not entirely suited to this kind of work.
-Lifting an operation as simple as `n = stacksize - 2` up to the type level requires adding two type parameters to the function and requiring two implicit witnesses to guide the inference of these to the correct types.
+Lifting an operation as simple as `n = stacksize - 2` up to the type level requires adding two type parameters to the function and passing two implicit witness parameters to guide the inference of these to the correct types.